AurorA1610/cart-localstorage-bottles-reactjs-2024/README.md

 - Add selected bottles to the shopping cart.
 - Cart data is stored in local storage.
 - View selected bottles in the cart.
+- Remove items from cart (although in this way, all the identical items in the cart will be removed).